nicusX/etcd-terraform-ansible-aws-sample/README.md

 Known simplifications:

 - **requires manual modification of `./terraform/variables.tf` or overriding security defaults** (see *Edit Terraform defaults*, below)
-- single keypair for bastion and internal nodes
+- Single keypair for bastion and internal nodes
 - etcd exposes HTTP
-- simplified Ansible lifecycle: playbooks do not properly support changes
+- Simplified Ansible lifecycle: playbooks do not properly support changes
-- static cluster: adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
+- Static cluster: adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
+- The project is not using DNS.
+Setting stable internal and external DNS names, for bastion and etcd nodes, would actually simplify SSH configuration, avoiding to dynamically generate ssh configuration (see "Generated SSH config", below)

 ## Requirements